utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 ## **Non-functional requirements**

-## **Glosary**
+## **Glossary**
+   1. Teacher: User that is only able to generate exams.
+   2. Student: User that is only able to enter challenge mode.
-   1. Exercises/Questions : They are an interrogative approach about some respective topic, which is shown in textual form.
+   3. Exercises/Questions : They are an interrogative approach about some respective topic, which is shown in textual form.
-   2. Test/Exam : A bunch of questions on a specific topic.
+   4. Test/Exam : A bunch of questions on a specific topic.
-   2. Challenges : A section for students where they can find exercises for them to practice.
+   5. Challenges : A section for students where they can find exercises for them to practice.
-   3. Create Exam : A section for teachers where they can create tests.
+   6. Generate Exam : A section for teachers where they can create tests.
+   7. Download: Button that downloads an exam as a pdf.
+   8. Log in: Enter the platform either as a teacher or student.
+   9. Log out: Safely exit the platform as a teacher or student.
+   10. Recover Password: Request to the platform to generate a new password to log in.
+   11. Subject: Topic of any course of which questions are generated.
+   12. Calify: Grade the question either good or bad.

 ## **Survey and Interviews**